lameck94/qt/README.md

 College QT app.

-This app was built as a self study into quantitative techniques subject to further understand how Data Analysis.
+This app was built as a self study into quantitative techniques subject to further understand how Data Analysis works.